AlexKCheung/CodePath-SITE-Prework/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.

-I just used CodePath's required steps guide.
+I used CodePath's required steps guide.
+I also used Mozilla's developer docs for Math.random() in which I modified a little to help generate an integer 1-4 so that the user can have a different random secret pattern every time the game is played.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it?